hamiltonrichard/Myollama/OllamaDockerOpenSUSE.md

 # Install the Ollama Docker Image in OpenSUSE

-The following instructions descripe how to run Olamma in Docker to run in Windows Subsystem for Linux OpenSUSE instance.
+The following instructions descripe how to run Ollamma in Docker to run in Windows Subsystem for Linux OpenSUSE instance.
 The document assumes that your your system has a suported Nvidia card.
+See the Ollama documentation listed in the sources below for information on ATI Graphics cards.

 ## Step 1: Install OpenSUSE in WSL